Snow White (2025 film): Critical response

 The film received mixed reviews.
-On the review aggregator website Rotten Tomatoes, 39% of 275 critics' reviews are positive; the consensus reads: "Snow White is hardly a grumpy time at the movies thanks to Rachel Zegler's luminous star turn, but its bashful treatment of the source material along with some dopey stylistic choices won't make everyone happy, either."
-Rotten Tomatoes also reported that critics thought Zegler was "one huge highlight" of the film, but "Gadot's reception is mixed […] as are the CGI Dwarfs."
+On the review aggregator website Rotten Tomatoes, 39% of 277 critics' reviews are positive, with an average rating of 5.1/10; the consensus reads: "Snow White is hardly a grumpy time at the movies thanks to Rachel Zegler's luminous star turn, but its bashful treatment of the source material along with some dopey stylistic choices won't make everyone happy, either."
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 51 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an average rating of three out of five stars, with 43% saying they would definitely recommend it.
 The Hollywood Reporter noted that Disney's previous theatrical remakes earned CinemaScores around the "A" range.
 The BBC reported that British film critics have mostly panned the film, while US critics were more positive.

-Katcy Stephan of Variety lauded Zegler's performance, praising her as a "shining supernova" and her character as having "newfound depth through her fervent desire to become the leader her father believed she could be."
-Siddhant Adlakha of IGN called the film "the best Disney live-action remake in a decade" and said that it "adapts the broad strokes of the original, while fleshing out its themes."
-Brian Truitt of USA Today wrote that it "finds modern relevance amid the old material."
-Patrick Gomez of Entertainment Weekly described the film saying: "Disney's best live-action remake is the fairest of them all."